 KB.L seeks to bring to life all aspects of the ‘land issue’, recognising that land is a deeply important aspect of our collected colonial and post-colonial history, and an emotive issue which influences the shaping of our political landscape.

 KB.L seeks to develop a comprehensive sense of this history, heritage and memory through a combination of news, commissioned articles, links to research and a repository of documentary photographs providing multiple perspectives on rural and urban land.

-With the onset on Covid-19 land reform has been put on hold.
-The supplementary budget (June 2020) reflects deep economic crisis in South Africa that was already unfolding prior to to the impacts of the pandemic which have further amplified and deepened this crisis.
+With the onset on Covid-19 land reform was put on hold in South Africa.
+The supplementary budget (June 2020) reflects deep economic crisis in South Africa that was already unfolding prior to the impacts of the pandemic which have further amplified and deepened this crisis.
 The Agriculture, Land Reform and Rural Development budget was slashed by R2.4 billion, and Environment, Forestry and Fisheries by R766 million – some of the largest cuts experienced by any department.
 There is a hold on new land acquisition and reduced funding for farmer support – all this in a context of mounting risk due to global heating and a food system that fails to adequately meet the needs of the majority of poor and vulnerable households in South Africa.

 KB.L seeks to serve the needs of diverse groupings with interests in land and land reform.
 These include: